John P. Daly, S.J., Summer Scholarships for Cultural Immersion Study in Korea

 The scholarships, which began in 2006, have helped send 33 students to Korea to date.

-All full-time LMU second and third year undergraduate students who have a cumulative GPA of 3.00 or above and have not previously visited Korea are eligible to apply for the scholarships.
+All full-time LMU students who have a cumulative GPA of 3.00 or above are eligible to apply for the scholarships.
 Applicants will be required to demonstrate these qualifications and submit a qualifying essay.

-Successful applicants will receive partial roundtrip airfare.
-Accommodations, some meals and travel arrangements in-country will be paid.
-Students will need health insurance and money for some meals.
-A coordinator from Sogang University will supervise the program in Korea.
+Successful applicants will receive round trip coach airfare (maximum reimbursement $1200).
+The Sogang Korean Immersion program, in-country accommodations and travel arrangements are included in the scholarship.
+Students will need insurance and money for some meals.
+Sogang University will supervise the program in Korea.

-In their applications, students will write an essay (500 words) explaining their reasons why they wish to participate in the program and what they will be looking for.
-Students should submit their essay, resume and unofficial transcripts to the Center for Asian Business.
-Scholarships will be awarded on the basis of the student’s qualifying application, including the essay, GPA and interview by the Selection Committee.
+In their applications, students will write an essay (500 words) explaining why they wish to participate in the program and what they will be looking to learn.
+Students should submit their essay, resume, and unofficial transcripts to the Center of Asian Business by April 13, 2018.
+Scholarships will be awarded on the basis of the student’s qualifications, including the essay, GPA, and an interview by the Selection Committee.

-Scholarship winners will be expected to spend two weeks in Korea, and on return will prepare a report on their findings of cultural differences they have experienced.
+Scholarship recipients will be expected to spend four weeks in Korea, and on return will submit a report on their cross-cultural experiences.
 Specific details about these reports will be given to the scholarship students.
-Recipients will also be asked to help promote the scholarship program the following year.
+Recipients will also be asked to help promote the scholarship program in the future.

 About the Scholarships

 Fr.
-Daly’s lifelong goal has always been to promote a deeper understanding and appreciation of culture and history between Asians and Americans.
-Korea, especially, is still largely unknown by Americans.
-These scholarships will provide an opportunity for students to learn Korean history and to experience the culture and respond positively with respect and sincerity.
+Daly’s lifelong goal has always been to promote a deeper understanding and appreciation of culture and history between Asia, Korea in particular and America.
 In this age of globalization, the need for such understanding of history and culture and of the effects of cultural differences on our daily lives has never been greater.
-It is hoped that these scholarships will help to develop leaders, perhaps in the academic world or in the fields of politics, business and economics.

 Korea is a country strongly influenced by Confucianism with a philosophy of harmony and right conduct based on relationships that create a “vertical” society.
 Like other Asian countries, Korea is a collectivist society, a “we” society, which is very different from America, where individualism prevails.
 By traveling to Korea you will gain a deeper understanding and appreciation for the people of Asia and their culture.